Karthik2bsc/c-activity-sets/set03/README.md

 ---

-6. Write a program to find the index of a substring of a string
+6. Write a program to find the index of a substring in a string

 ***Function Declarations***
 ```c